HirooHG/nvim/README.md

 # nvim-conf

-Neovim configuration with lua and packer
+Neovim configuration with lua and lazy.nvim